 Because we have mast steps and we mistrust normal bosun's chairs we have a full safety harness to secure the climber.
-It is safe and even comfortable to sit in, and is unconsciousproof.
+It is safe and even comfortable to sit in, and is unconscious-proof.
 Normally we attach the halyard as secure rope at the back of the harness and did this now.
 If I climb the mast in harbour I often secure myself with a lifeline when I have reached the right position on the mast, but this is a bad idea offshore.
 Offshore the boat is rolling and if I lost hold and hit the mast so that I was badly injured or even unconscious Astrid would have no chance of lowering me down to the deck.

 There is another reason.
 If I lost hold I would swing around completely free on a long pendulum, fixed by the halyard to the masthead.
 It would be quite possible to get swung in front of the mast, and I would certainly crash into the rigging.
-To avoid this at least a bit, we fixed a second rope to the back of my harness.
-We led this via the middle cleat on Pincoya's windward side, which is a good deal aft of the mast, to the second winch in the cockpit.
-Normally Astrid only has to hold this rope loosely, but if I get in trouble and lose my grip she can immediately
+To avoid this at least climbed the mast and if the rolling started again I clung to the mast like a little monkey.
+In those moments Astrid winched me up a bit until the halyard was really tight, then I could sit in the harness and the only thing I had to do was not to lose hold.
+We repeated this again and again, using every quiet moment to get me higher up.